Blockchain-voting/block-ed/HelpfulTips.md

   },
   ```

+- Make sure all your react and babel dependencies are only in devdependencies
+  - `npm uninstall --save react`
+  - `npm i --save-dev react`

 - Make sure in your express server that you have a line that looks like this
 `const PORT        = process.argv[2] || process.env.PORT || 3000;`
   - especially check that the `process.env.PORT` is uppercase b/c one of the templates we were given had `process.env.port` which will break your deployment